 “When the city did the master plan for Chapala Street, they really sent a message to property owners and developers that they wanted to increase the density of mixed-use projects along the Chapala corridor, and the property owners and developers listened,” says Steve Cushman, president of the Santa Barbara Chamber of Commerce.

 For many residents, the Chapala style projects make sense where they are: along a main transportation corridor and close to businesses, shopping, entertainment and buses.

 “The baby boomers are all starting to retire … and are coming with a pocket full of money,” Cushman said.
 “They can pay cash for a million dollar condo and that’s what’s happening and is going to continue to happen because Santa Barbara is so popular around the world.”
 Despite the residential slump in certain areas and price points, developers seem to keep pushing for housing projects located near the downtown corridors.

-View: All Current Active Santa Barbara Area Luxury Condos For Sale
+All Current Up to Date Active Santa Barbara Area Luxury Condos For Sale